What is baby led weaning? Does it work and is it right for your child?

 - Look at the research into baby led weaning – how it compares to the more traditional view on weaning.

-- And find out what the possible benefits and disadvantages are.
+- And find out what the possible benefits and disadvantages of baby led weaning are.

 What is baby led weaning?

-According to Sellen and Smay (2001), weaning is the process whereby a child moves from a diet of only breastmilk to a diet completely comprised of solid foods, with the period in between called complementary feeding (where the child eats both solid food or purees and breastmilk).
+According to Sellen and Smay (2001), weaning is the process whereby a child moves from a diet of only breastmilk to a diet completely comprised of solid foods.
+The period in between called complementary feeding (where the child eats both solid food or purees and breastmilk).

 Traditionally, the weaning method advised to most mothers in western countries was to spoon feed their babies a selection of pureed foods and baby rices (starting at around 4 months) for a time before moving on to mashed foods then solids.